Moser-Trudinger and Beckner-Onofri's inequalities on the CR sphere: _t

-where $\ds{\avg}$ denotes the average operator, and where $A_n$ is the intertwining operator defined by (0.2) in the limit case $d=n$ , namely with eigenvalues $\,k(k+1)...(k+n-1)$.
-Such $A_n$ is sometimes referred to as the Paneitz operator on the sphere, in honor of S. Paneitz who first discovered a fourth order conformally invariant operator on general manifolds.
-Note that $A_2=\Delta$.
-Due to the particular nature of $A_n$, the functional in (0.4) is invariant under the group action $F\to F\circ\tau+\log|J_\tau|$, where $\tau$ is a conformal transformation of $S^n$ and $|J_\tau|$ its associated volume density; this action preserves the exponential integral.
-This important inequality was first derived by Onofri in dimension 2, but its general $n-$dimensional form was discovered later by Beckner [Bec], via an endpoint differentiation argument based on (0.1) and the sharp Hardy-Littlewood-Sobolev inequality.
+where $\ds{\avg}$ denotes the average operator, and where $A_n$ is the intertwining operator defined by (0.2) in the limit case $d=n$ , with eigenvalues $\,k(k+1)...(k+n-1)$.
+Such $A_n$ is sometimes referred to as the Paneitz operator on the sphere, in honor of S. Paneitz who first discovered a fourth order conformally invariant operator on general manifolds, which reduces to $A_4=(\Delta_{S^4})^2+2\Delta_{S^4}$ on the Euclidean $S^4$.
+Note that $A_2=\Delta_{S^2}$, when $n=2$.
+Due to the particular nature of $A_n$, the functional in (0.4) is invariant under the group action $F\to F\circ\tau+\log|J_\tau|$, where $\tau$ is a conformal transformation of $S^n$; this action preserves the exponential integral.
+This important inequality was first derived by Onofri in dimension 2, and its general $n-$dimensional form was discovered later by Beckner [Bec], via an endpoint differentiation argument based on (0.1) and the sharp Hardy-Littlewood-Sobolev inequality.
 Later, Chang and Yang [CY] gave an alternative proof of (0.4) by a completely different method, based on an extended and refined version of the original compactness argument used by Onofri.

 Estimate (0.4) has relevant applications in spectral geometry and mathematical physics, from comparison theorems for functional determinants to the theory of isospectral surfaces.
 [Br], [BCY], [CY], [CQ], [O], [OPS].